 The Executive Office is managed by the Departmental Board.

-David Sterling also meets regularly with the Permanent Secretaries Group (PSG)
+The Head of the Civil Service also meets regularly with the Permanent Secretaries Group (PSG)

 OFMDFM Business Plan